ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 ## Introduction
 Atoms and molecules, the building blocks of matter, interact with each other.
 They are attracted at long distances, but at short distances the interactions become strongly repulsive.
 As a matter of fact, there is no need to look for a proof that such interactions exist.
 Every day, we observe indirect results of these interactions with our own eyes.
 For example, because of the attraction between water molecules, they stick together to form drops, which then rain down to fill rivers.
 On the other hand, due to the strong repulsion, one liter of the same water always weighs about 1 kg, regardless of how much pressure we use to compress it.

 Nowadays, molecular modeling is done by analyzing dynamic structural models in computers.
 Historically, the modeling of molecules started long before the invention of computers.
 In the mid-1800's structural models were suggested for molecules to explain their chemical and physical properties.
-First attempts at modeling interacting molecules can be traced back to van der Waals' pioneering work ["About the continuity of the gas and liquid state"](https://www.worldcat.org/title/over-de-continuiteit-van-den-gas-en-vloeistoftoestand/oclc/3301223) published in 1873.
-In order to predict the transition from gas to liquid, he used a simple equation representing molecules as spheres that attract each other.
-We still use many of the conceptual ideas from over a century ago in modern molecular modeling and simulations.
+First attempts at modeling interacting molecules were made by van der Waals in his pioneering work ["About the continuity of the gas and liquid state"](https://www.worldcat.org/title/over-de-continuiteit-van-den-gas-en-vloeistoftoestand/oclc/3301223) published in 1873.
+A simple equation representing molecules as spheres that are attracted to each other enabled him to predict the transition from gas to liquid.
+Modern molecular modeling and simulation still rely on many of the concepts developed over a century ago.
 Recently, MD simulations have been vastly improved in size and length.
-Using longer simulations, we are able to study a broader range of problems under a wide range of conditions.
+With longer simulations, we are able to study a broader range of problems under a wider range of conditions.

 ![MD-timeline: system-size vs. time]({{ page.root }}/fig/MD_size_timeline.png){: width="400" }

 Figure from: [AI-Driven Multiscale Simulations Illuminate Mechanisms of SARS-CoV-2 Spike Dynamics](https://youtu.be/EIReA3s1Nwk)

 One of the recent examples is simulation of the whole SARS-CoV-2 virion.
 The goal of this work was to understand how this virus infects cells.
-The MD simulations revealed conformational transitions of the spike protein, and its interactions with ACE2 receptors.
-The simulation revealed that the receptor binding domain of the spike protein, which is hidden from antibodies by polysaccharides, undergoes conformational transitions that push it out of the glycan shield and enable it to bind to ACE2 (angiotensin-converting enzyme) "receptors" of the host cells.
+As a result of MD simulations, conformational transitions of the spike protein as well as its interactions with ACE2 receptors were identified.
+According to the simulation, the receptor binding domain of the spike protein, which is concealed from antibodies by polysaccharides, undergoes conformational transitions that allow it to emerge from the glycan shield and bind to the angiotensin-converting enzyme (ACE2) receptor in host cells.

 The virion model included 305 million atoms, it had a lipid envelope of 75 nm in diameter with a full virion diameter of 120 nm.
 The multiscale simulations were performed using a combination of NAMD, VMD, AMBER.
 State-of-the-art methods such as the Weighted Ensemble Simulation Toolkit and ML were used.
 The whole system was simulated on the Summit supercomputer at Oak Ridge National Laboratory for a total time of 84 ns using NAMD.
 In addition a weighted ensemble of a smaller spike protein systems was simulated using GPU accelerated AMBER software.

-This is one of the pioneering works examining the application of machine learning to MD studies.
-Machine Learning was used to identify pathways of conformational transitions between active and inactive states of spike proteins.
-A machine learning algorithm was trained on thousands of MD trajectories and then used to intelligently accelerate conformational sampling.
+This is one of the first works to explore how machine learning can be applied to MD studies.
+Using a machine learning algorithm trained on thousands of MD trajectory examples, conformational sampling was intelligently accelerated.
+As a result of applying machine learning techniques, it was possible to identify pathways of conformational transitions between active and inactive states of spike proteins.

 ![Image: Simulation of SARS-CoV-2 with NAMD]({{ page.root }}/fig/Cov2-NAMD.jpg){: width="480" }

 Figure from [AI-Driven Multiscale Simulations Illuminate Mechanisms of SARS-CoV-2 Spike Dynamics](https://www.biorxiv.org/content/10.1101/2020.11.19.390187v1)

 #### Goals
-In this workshop, you will learn about molecular dynamics simulations and how to use different molecular dynamics simulation packages and utilities, including NAMD, VMD, and AMBER.
+In this workshop, you will learn about molecular dynamics simulations and how to use different molecular dynamics simulation packages and utilities, such as NAMD, VMD, and AMBER.
 We will show you how to use Compute Canada clusters for all steps of preparing the system, performing MD and analyzing the data.
-The focus will be on reproducibility and automation through scripting and batch processing.
+The emphasis will be on reproducibility and automation through scripting and batch processing.

-The purpose of this first lesson is to introduce the theory underlying the MD method.
-In this lesson, you will gain an understanding of current methods for modelling particle interactions and simulating molecular dynamics.
+The goal of this first lesson is to provide an overview of the theoretical foundation of molecular dynamics.
+As a result of this lesson, you will gain a deeper understanding of how particle interactions are modeled and how molecular dynamics are simulated.

 ## Force Fields
 The development of molecular dynamics was largely motivated by the desire to understand complex biological phenomena at the molecular level.
-Simulations of large systems over long time windows were required to gain insight into such processes.
+To gain a deeper understanding of such processes, it was necessary to simulate large systems over a long period of time.

 While the physical background of intermolecular interactions is known, there is a very complex mixture of quantum mechanical forces acting at a close distance.
 The forces between atoms and molecules arise from dynamic interactions between numerous electrons orbiting atoms.
-The interactions between electron clouds are so complex that they cannot be described analytically, and they can not be computed numerically fast enough for a dynamic simulation on a relevant scale.
+Since the interactions between electron clouds are so complex, they cannot be described analytically, nor can they be calculated numerically fast enough to enable a dynamic simulation on a relevant scale.

-To make molecular dynamics simulations possible a way to evaluate molecular interactions very fast was needed.
+In order for molecular dynamics simulations to be feasible, it was necessary to be able to evaluate molecular interactions very quickly.
 To achieve this goal molecular interactions in molecular dynamics are approximated with a simple empirical potential energy function.

 The potential energy function *U* is a cornerstone of the MD simulations because it allows calculating forces.
-The force on an object is the negative of the derivative of the potential energy function:
+A force on an object is equal to the negative of the derivative of the potential energy function:

 $\vec{F}=-\nabla{U}(\vec{r})$

 Once we know forces acting on an object we can calculate how its position changes in time.
-To propagate a simulation in time molecular dynamics applies classical Newton's equation of motion stating that the rate of change of momentum $$ \vec{p} $$ of an object equals the force $$ \vec{F} $$ acting on it:
+To advance a simulation in time molecular dynamics applies classical Newton's equation of motion stating that the rate of change of momentum $$ \vec{p} $$ of an object equals the force $$ \vec{F} $$ acting on it:

 $ \vec{F}=\frac{d\vec{p}}{dt} $

-In summary, if we know how to calculate a system's potential energy, we can calculate its forces and determine its propagation in time.
+To summarize, if we are able to determine a system's potential energy, we can also determine the forces acting between the particles as well as how their positions change over time.
 In other words, we need to know the interaction potential for the particles in the system to calculate forces acting on atoms and advance a simulation.

 Let's examine a typical workflow for simulations of molecular dynamics.